c1b3r-p3d1a/Zero-Time/README.md

 - **On-Demand Activation**: Activate or deactivate the time limit bypass feature whenever you need it, putting you in charge of your computing time.

+- **Incognito Mode**: While the time limit is disabled, Zero-Time ensures that your usage time is not recorded, providing a discreet way to extend your computer time without your parents noticing.

 ## Installation
 There are 2 ways: